Numerical study of the transverse stability of line solitons of the Zakharov-Kuznetsov equations: Basic facts

 In \cite{KRS}, numerical results led to the following conjectures \begin{conjecture}[$L^2$-critical case] Consider the critical 2D ZK equation \eqref{ZK} with $p=3$. \begin{enumerate} \item If $u_0 \in \mathcal{S}(\mathbb{R}^{2})$ is such that $\|u_0\|_{2} < \|\mathcal{Q}\|_{2}$, then the solution $u(t)$ to \eqref{ZK} is dispersed. \item If $u_0 \in \mathcal{S}(\mathbb{R}^{2})$ is sufficiently localized and such that $\|u_0\|_{2} > \|\mathcal{Q}\|_{2}$, then the solution blows up in finite time $t=t^*$ and such that as $t \to t^*$

 with

 \end{enumerate} \end{conjecture}

 \begin{conjecture}[$L^2$-supercritical case] Consider the supercritical 2D ZK equation, in particular, when $p=4$ in \eqref{ZK}.
 Let $u_0 \in \mathcal{S}(\mathbb R^2)$ be of sufficiently large mass and energy and of some localization.
-Then ZK evolution $u(t)$ blows up in finite time $t^{*}$ and finite location $(x^{*},y^{*})$, i.e., the blow-up core resembles a self-similar structure with
+Then the ZK solution $u(t)$ blows up in finite time $t^{*}$ and finite location $(x^{*},y^{*})$, i.e., the blow-up core resembles a self-similar structure with

 where $P(x,y)$ is a localized solution to \eqref{ZKresinfty} (which is conjectured to exist),

 and

 \end{conjecture}